Kareeeeem/c_modern_approach/07_basic_types/README.md

 scanf("%Lf", &ld);   /* prepend letter L before format char when reading. */ print("%Lf", ld);    /* prepend letter L before format char when writing. */
 ```

+## Character types

+The values could be different from machine to machine because of
+different character sets.
+Most popular set is **ASCII** *American
+Standard Cod for Information Interchange*.
+A 7-bit code capable of
+representing 128 characters.
+Often extended to **Latin-1** providing 256
+characters.

+Function like ints.

+Can be signed or unsigned, The C standard doesn't specify a default.
+If
+you need to be sure then specify it.